cado-security/product-help/docs/cado/investigate/ai investigator.md

 ---
-title: AI Investigator
+title: File Analysis
 hide_title: true
 sidebar_position: 10
 ---

-# What is / Forensic Acquisition and Investigation AI Investigator?
+# What is / Forensic Acquisition and Investigation File Analysis?

 ### Malicious File Analysis
 It analyzes malicious files—such as scripts, executables, or documents—and explains their behavior.
 For example, it can identify if a script downloads and executes a payload, modifies registry keys, or establishes persistence mechanisms: